soniabrami/toddmotto.github.io/_posts/2015-11-13-exploring-the-angular-1-5-component-method.md

 }
 {% endhighlight %}

-If we want to define `controllerAs` at this stage, we'll need to create a new property and define the instance alias:
+If we want to define `controllerAs` at this stage (which will over-ride the default `$ctrl` value), we'll need to create a new property and define the instance alias:

 {% highlight javascript %}
 // 1.4